Spring Cleaning Checklist

 - Inspect the roof for loose shingles, for mushy places, for debris.
 Get the hose up there and spray it off.
 Remove debris from gutters.
 Ensure that gutters aren't loose or in disrepair.

-- Examine exterior paint, brick or siding.
+- Examine exterior paint, brick, or siding.
 Touch it up if needed.
-Check window screens for needed repairs or replacement, then power wash the outside of the house, including windows.
+Check window screens for needed repairs or replacement, then power washes the outside of the house, including windows.